linode/docs/docs/security/visualize-server-security-on-centos-7-with-an-elastic-stack-and-wazuh/index.md

     This configures Elasticsearch with 4GB of allotted RAM.
 You may also use the `M` letter to specify megabytes, `Xms4096M` in this example.
 View your current RAM consumption with the `htop` command.
 If you do not have htop installed, install it with your distribution's package manager.
 Allocate as much RAM as you can, up to 50% of the max, while leaving enough available for other daemon and system processes.

-1. Restart the Elastisearch for the configurations to take effect:
+1. Restart Elasticsearch for the configurations to take effect:

         systemctl daemon-reload
         systemctl restart elasticsearch